Thursday, November 21, 2024

 Yes, you can definitely brown your beef in advance and store it for later use.
 Browning the beef before adding it to the stew is a time-consuming process, so you may decide to do it ahead of time.
 Once the beef is browned, allow it to cool, then store it in a container in the fridge for up to 2 days, or in the freezer for up to 3 months.
 This will not only save you time in the kitchen, but the beef will have an even more complex flavor after the browning process has aged over time.

-See also Beef Stew Best Potatoes
+See also What Spices Go Into Beef Stew

 What are some variations to traditional beef stew that you can try with browned beef?